 Information About Pressed Flower Art for Beginners

 Welcome to the website of the World Wide Pressed Flower Guild!
-If you are new to pressed flower art, please take time to browse our offerings for Beginners, located under the Newcomers tab.
-We offer Beginners’ Tips, suggestions on Presses for Beginners, some Pressed Flower Tips and information on a Flower of the Month.
+If you are new to pressed flower art, please take time to browse our offerings for Beginners below.
+We offer Beginners’ Tips, suggestions on Presses for Beginners, some Pressed Flower Projects.
 We even offer free classes for download for your enjoyment!
 And if you are curious, you can Ask a Question, and one of our experts will answer for you.

 Peruse the website, where you will see many landscapes, bookmarks and other items that our members have made with pressed botanical materials.
-Look at some of the member websites to see a wide variety of artwork offered for sale by our members.
-And don’t forget to look in our Store, where you will find many pressed flower classes for sale from Beginners’ to Masters’ level classes.
+Look at the Members' Showcases to see a wide variety of artwork by our members.
+And don’t forget to look in our Shop, where you will find many pressed flower classes for sale from Beginners’ to Masters’ level classes.
 If you find that you like what you see here, and think you’d like to enjoy the benefits of being a member of the guild, we invite you to join this welcoming and informative group!

 If you are new to flower pressing, there are a few basic tips that can help tremendously as you are getting started.

 Always press flowers when they are newly opened.
 Older flowers will look tired when they are pressed.
 Some thicker flowers that have blooms that last for several days, such as daisies, get thicker each day.
 So pick when they first open to get a flatter flower.

 Gather small amounts of flowers at a time, and get them into your books or presses promptly.

 Gather around mid-morning, when the dew has evaporated completely, and flowers have not yet begun to wilt in the mid-day sun.